Meenakunji/Todo/README.md

 # Todo

-Todo-list application with the following features:
-Add Todo: Users can add new tasks to the todo list.
-Edit Todo: Users can edit the details of existing tasks.
+Todo-list application with the following features:- Add Todo: Users can add new tasks to the todo list. - Edit Todo: Users can edit the details of existing tasks.
 Delete Todo: Users can remove tasks from the todo list.
 Mark as Done: Users can mark tasks as completed.